RichardFreedman/Encoding_Music/01_Tutorials/01_Notebook_Introduction_Quarto.md

 * At the `command prompt`, type the following text (edited to match the name of your notebook!)

 `jupyter-hc_test@encodingmusic:~$ quarto render My_Notebook.ipynb`

+* Double check before clicking enter that you:
+	* Included the raw cell at the top
+ 	* Saved your notebook before rendering

 After a few seconds you will see a **new HTML file** in your Jupyter Lab folder.
 It will have the *same name as your original notebook*.  **Download it** and open it with your preferred browser.